rasleen298/x3prplus/README.md

 # x3prplus - Analying Bullet Striations From .x3p Files

-## Update 06/21/2016

-This documentation will be updated significantly in the next week.
-For now, the steps of the algorithm and a front-end to the x3prplus R package have been created as a Shiny Web Application.
-The application can be accessed at http://erichare.shinyapps.io/x3prplus
+The steps of the algorithm and a front-end to the x3prplus R package have been created as a Shiny Web Application.
+The application can be accessed at https://erichare.shinyapps.io/x3prplus

 One can still follow the instructions at the bottom to reproduce the study, but for a comparison of two bullet lands, the web application is a simpler approach.